 3. Increase Rest and Recovery

 In order to prevent injuries and enable the body to heal and develop stronger muscles, it is essential to have enough rest and recovery time.
 Get enough sleep, and add foam rolling and stretching to your post-workout routine to aid with muscle recovery.
-This will hasten muscle recovery and ease muscular pain.
+This will hasten muscle recovery, ease muscular pain, and help you lose weight.

 4. Increase Protein Intake

-Getting adequate protein is essential for muscle growth and repair.
+Getting adequate protein is essential for healthy lifestyle, muscle growth, everyday function, and repair.
 Protein consumption per day should be approximately 1 gram per pound of body weight.
 A well-balanced diet rich in protein sources such as lean meats, fish, eggs, and dairy products helps guarantee that your body obtains the necessary quantity of protein to assist you in muscle growth.

 5. Use Proper Technique